There’s much buzz surrounding yoga these days.

 Have you heard of an isometric contraction?

-This term means that the length of your muscles don’t change when you’re doing a particular yoga pose, even though they’re in use.
+This term means that the length of your muscles doesn’t change when you’re doing a particular yoga pose, even though you’re using them.

 There are many yoga postures that make use of the concept of isometric contractions.

-Even better, isometric contractions have been shown to potentially increase your bone density.
+Even better, isometric contractions can even potentially increase your bone density.

-Loss of bone density is related to both osteoporosis and its precursor disorder osteopenia, so yoga can be helpful in reducing your risk of these disorders.
+Loss of bone density is related to both osteoporosis and its precursor disorder osteopenia.

 6. Yoga Can Keep Your Heart Healthy

-Yogic breathing, which is also called pranayama, has an effect on many different parts of your body.
+Yogic breathing, which is also called pranayama, influences many different parts of your body.

 Your heart especially likes this controlled breathing technique.

-Your cardiovascular health could benefit from yoga in many aspects – from improved heart rate to better arterial pressure.
+Your cardiovascular health could benefit from yoga in many aspects.

 7. Yoga Can Reduce Inflammation